pankaj10032/Navigation-Project-RL/README.md

 Then, you can follow the project in the Navigation notebook: Navigation.ipynb.
 You will be able to see how the agent learns along the time and it is able to solve the problem in just 407 episodes!

-** Note: As it this option is not available in the Udacity's Workspace it is not possible to visually see the agent playing in the environment.
+** Note: As it this option is not available in the Udacity's Workspace, it is not possible to see the simulator of the environment.